Shaowen310/experience/ml/pytorch/pytorch-classification.md

 The *target* that this loss expects should be a class index in the range [0,C−1] where C = number of classes.

+Loss for an instance

+$$ l_n = - w_{y_n} x_{n,y_n} $$

+What it does is just taking the negative of the log-probability corresponding to the ground truth class.
+The goal is to make the inferenced probability distribution fit the ground truth probability distribution.

 ### Cross Entropy Loss

 `torch.nn.CrossEntropyLoss(weight: Optional[torch.Tensor] = None, reduction: str = 'mean')`